Risk Management System

 Enterprise Risk Management Framework

-The Bank’s philosophy is that responsibility for risk management resides at all levels within the Bank and therefore uses the three lines of defense model:
+The Bank’s philosophy is that responsibility for risk management resides at all levels within the Bank and therefore uses the three lines model:

 The PNB Board Risk Oversight Committee is created by the PNB Board of Directors to assist the board to oversee the risk profile and approves the risk management framework of PNB and its related allied subsidiaries and affiliates.
 It is mandated to set risk appetite, approve frameworks, policies and processes for managing risk, and accept risks beyond the approval discretion provided to management.